Rebecca Toutant, MA, RD, CSSD, LDN, CEDS, CDCES, cPT

 In college, athletics shifted to solo opportunities to meet the demands of school and work.
 That's when I started running marathons.
 That evolved into ultramarathons and triathlons of all distances.

-Since then I've completed...24x marathons (multiple BQs!), 4x ultramarathons with a longest distance of 50 miles, 2 Ironman 140.6, and numerous other 70.3, Olympic, and sprint triathlons and road races of varying distances that I've lost track of over the years.
+Since then I've completed...26x marathons (multiple BQs!), 4x ultramarathons with a longest distance of 50 miles, 2 Ironman 140.6, and numerous other 70.3, Olympic, and sprint triathlons and road races of varying distances. .